maxozo/qstar/README.md

 ## Objective
 Develop a machine learning model to predict the binding affinities of reactive fragments and protein targets.

+## Quickstart

+1. Clone the repo
+2. Make sure you have python installed and all the requirements.txt satisfied.
+3. Run the predictions:
+`python predict_protein.py`
 ## Discussion:

 While the current model achieved an R2 score of approximately 0.24, indicating that only 24% of the data is explained by the model, there are several avenues to further improve its performance.